About

 will continue to grow and play an ever more significant part

 in the welfare and educational experience of our citizens."
-The NHSCA is advised by a 15-member Council that meets at least four times a year.
+The NHSCA is advised by a 15-member council that meets at least four times a year.
 Councilors are appointed by the Governor and confirmed by the Executive Council.

 Funding